artginzburg/ui-keybinds/README.md

 Im open to [suggestions](https://github.com/artginzburg/ui-keybinds/issues) for more keybinds!

+## Resource Pack

+This mod comes with a built-in resource pack that shows keybinds in the UI

 ## Why can't I rebind these keys in controls?

 This mod does not use the minecraft keybinding system, so as to prevent conflicts (ex. `S` to open world selection screen would block movement backwards).